 What do your genes say about you?

 Medicine is becoming more and more personalized.
-When prescribing medications, doctors are looking to genetics to make sure the medicine is a good fit for the individual.
-This is great for treatment, but it can lead us to think that we are doomed if our genetics predispose us to certain diseases.
+Genetic testing is becoming more widespread.
+Doctors are taking genes into account when creating treatment plans.
+Pharmaceuticals are becoming more personalized.
+This is great news for treatment options.
+But it can lead us to think we are doomed if our genetics predispose us to certain diseases.

 The good new is – when it comes to brain health, your DNA is not your destiny.

-Lifestyle choices are much more important in their impact on brain health than DNA.
+Lifestyle choices are significant in their impact on brain health.
+In some cases, they can override our DNA.

 Reduce Dementia Risk with Lifestyle Changes

-In 2015, the FINGER study was published.
-It’s focus was reducing dementia risk by lifestyle changes.
+In 2015, the landmark FINGER study was published.
+It explored dementia risk reduction through lifestyle changes.

 The FINGER study identified specific lifestyle changes that lowered dementia risk.
-And these lifestyle changes fall within three distinct areas:nutrition, physical activity and mental activity.
+The lifestyle changes were related to nutrition, physical activity, and mental activity.

-The FINGER study focused on individuals over the age of 60 who were cognitively well.
+This study focused on individuals over the age of 60 who were cognitively well.
 The participants in the study reduced dementia risk by making lifestyle changes.
-They increased their physical activity, the increased their mental activity and they paid attention to what they ate.
+They increased both their physical and mental activity.
+And they paid attention to what they ate.

-This was really good news for healthy seniors.
+This was good news for healthy seniors.
+The study highlighted the ability to change dementia risk with positive lifestyle changes.

 Starting Earlier Matters

-A second study, called the MAPT study, did not have the same positive results for the senior population that they were working with.
+A second study, called the MAPT study, did not have the same positive results as the FINGER study.
+But the senior population in the MAPT study had two major differences.

-There were two major differences in the study participants.
-In the MAPT participants were older.
-As well, they all had a health complaint which brought them into the MAPT study.
+In the MAPT study participants were 10 to 15 years older than in the FINGER study.
+As well, they were all frail.
+Their frailty was the factor which brought them into the MAPT study.

-Being older and already sick, limits the effectiveness of lifestyle change.
-Therefore, starting earlier on dementia prevention has a more positive effect than waiting until frailty indexes increase.
-Being proactive with your lifestyle changes and engaging in mentally challenging activities should be part of your overall wellness strategy for aging.
+Being older and already frail, limits the impact of lifestyle change.
+Thus, starting earlier on dementia prevention has a more positive long-term effect.
+Being proactive should be part of your wellness strategy for aging.

 The Genetic Factor